Here is how to create your first web push campaign step by step:

 Scheduled: The campaign will be sent on a specific date and time.

-There are 2 other options from the Automations page:
+There are 2 other options from the Automation page:

 Recurring: The campaign will be automatically sent on specified intervals with optional starting and ending dates.
 You can also add a frequency capping limit to limit the number of times a user will receive a push from that campaign.